logo

 Question: How can I be a substitute teacher in Kansas?

-Answer: To be eligible for a substitute teaching license in Kansas, you need a minimum of a bachelor’s degree and to have completed a teacher preparation program.
+Answer: To be eligible for a Standard Substitute License in Kansas, you need a minimum of a bachelor’s degree and to have completed a teacher preparation program.
 You will also have to pass a background check to qualify.
-Kansas also offers an emergency substitute license, which requires at least 60 college credits.
+Kansas also offers an Emergency Substitute License, which requires at least 60 college credits.

 References: